-Shanghai is a major concert destination in Asia, and travellers will find large international concerts on the calendar along with a number of local Mando-pop or Canto-pop acts.
+Shanghai is a major concert destination in Asia, and travellers will find large international concerts on the calendar all year round along with a number of local Mando-pop or Canto-pop acts.
 There are also a number of good jazz clubs on Fuxing Lu.

-If classical entertainment is what vistors are after, Shanghai has a number of options, including the Shanghai Philharmonic Society or the Shanghai Yueju Opera Group.
+If classical entertainment is what visitors are after, Shanghai has a number of options, including the Shanghai Philharmonic Society or the Shanghai Yueju Opera Group.
 They can also see acrobatic performances and touring productions of major Broadway shows, as well as touring ballet companies.

 Become our Shanghai Travel Expert